 Ethereum 2.0 is gaining a lot of attention from the enterprises at the moment and the crypto industry seems shaken by this overhaul.
-A few weeks ago, the largest Ethereum development event occurred in Osaka, Japan.
+Recently, the largest Ethereum development event occurred in Osaka, Japan.
 And during the conference, the details of the upcoming Ethereum protocol upgrade were announced.
 It looks like it is going to be one of the most exciting developments in the world of cryptocurrency.
 But what financial and technological opportunities will it bring forth for the enterprises?
 Is it going to wipe out the existing applications?
 Well, we will be discussing all these important aspects of this new-and-improved Ethereum 2.0 ahead in the article.
 But first, let’s have a basic understanding of what Ethereum is all about.

 What exactly is Ethereum?